Louran-celler/cosmos-psychology/README.md

 Beneficiaries: Psychology students learning diagnostic patterns, educational institutions looking for gamified learning mechanics, and indie game enthusiasts interested in abstract state management and expanding on this concept to take on other psychological concepts.

+Note the template for this is made by someone amazing.
+Thier link is here: https://itch.io/queue/c/2701685/twine-templates?game_id=1627866&password=